mathisonian/construction/README.md

-# regl-shape
+# construction
-shape primitives built on top of regl
+2d and 3d shape primitives for webgl, built with regl

 ## 2d api sketch